 Since 2010, the ESC has been actively following the medical devices legislative process at EU level.
 Today, ESC experts take part in European Commission working groups supporting the implementation of the new EU regulatory framework.
 They have engaged in several advisory processes with EU regulators, as well as with international bodies dealing with global regulatory convergence in the field of medical devices.
 Read more.

-The ESC is leading an EU funded project -CORE-MD- that will look into the requirements for clinical evidence on high-risk medical devices.
+The ESC is leading an EU-funded project -CORE-MD- that will look into the requirements for clinical evidence on high-risk medical devices.
 Recommendations will be submitted to the European Commission to be considered as a basis for developing EU guidance documents or common specifications.
 Read more about the CORE-MD Project.

-To understand cybersecurity issues and to evaluate the implications that exist for patients and clinicians regarding data produced from remote monitoring, ESC and EHRA have evaluated how the EU General Data Protection Regulation (GDPR) applies to remote monitoring of cardiac implanted electronic devices.
+To understand cybersecurity issues and to evaluate the implications that exist for patients and clinicians regarding data produced from remote monitoring, the ESC and EHRA have evaluated how the EU General Data Protection Regulation (GDPR) applies to remote monitoring of cardiac implanted electronic devices.

 The ESC is a member of the European Medicines Agency (EMA) Healthcare Professionals’ Working Party (HCPWP), which provides a platform for the exchange of information and discussion on issues of common interest between the Agency and healthcare professionals.